interrogator/corpkit/doc_build.md

 This will allow you to restrict your interrogations and concordances to specific interlocutors.

-{{note}} It's worth noting that Speaker IDs don't technically need to denote speakers: timestamps or dates could be formatted in the same way, allowing you to restrict interrogations temporally. {{end}}
+{{note}} Speaker IDs don't <i>technically</i> need to denote speakers: timestamps or dates could be formatted in the same way, allowing you to restrict interrogations temporally. {{end}}

 ## Next steps

 Once texts are parsed, there is one more feature you might like to use.
 If you select a corpus of parsed texts, rather than editing the file contents, you can look at visualisations of the parse trees.
-This can be helpful in learning how to write a Tregex query (see below).
+This can be helpful in learning how to write a Tregex query.

 Any parsed corpus becomes selectable from the menu, or from the `Interrogate` tab.
 Next, you can move over to the `Interrogate` tab to begin investigating  your data.